LOVER'S TEMPOJewelry Care

 Gold-plated?
 Gold Vermeil?
 What does this all mean?
 Let’s break it down:

 Gold-plated jewelry has a layer of real gold over top of a less expensive base metal.
 The majority of jewelry we make is gold-plated over brass.
 This allows for beautiful designs at great price points, while maintaining a good standard of quality.
-Gold-plated jewelry requires proper care and will tarnish at a rate depending on individual and environmental factors.
+Unless otherwise indicated on the packaging, your jewelry is gold-plated.

 Gold vermeil jewelry is a thick layer of real gold over a sterling silver base.
 Since this type of gold jewelry is made of real gold and silver (both precious metals), it costs more than gold-plated jewelry but significantly less than solid gold jewelry.
 Over time, gold vermeil jewelry will tarnish so should be worn with proper care.
 Our Sustainable Demi-Fine Collection is made of gold vermeil with recycled sterling silver and responsibly sourced precious metals.